Powerlearnproject/se-assignment-day-2-git-and-github-Gt-unbridled/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

-Version control is a system that tracks changes to code, documents, or other digital content over time.
+good ydfufuffugVersion control is a system that tracks changes to code, documents, or other digital content over time.
 It allows multiple users to collaborate on a project by managing different versions of the content.
 Fundamental concepts of version control include:

 1. Repositories: Central locations where all versions of the content are stored.
 2. Commits: Snapshots of changes made to the content.